dragonfly-science/dragonfly-website/content/what-we-do/systems-for-data/content.md

   - people/moses-caleb/content.md
 quote: >
   Having data stored in the correct way is foundational.
 Databases open up a whole bunch of possibilities for automation and reproducibility.
 This is this is kind of work where Dragonfly really excels.
+description: >
+  Why we believe information should be stored, categorised, organised and indexed correctly.
 teaserTitle: Systems for data
 teaserIntro: >
   Everybody’s data has value, and it needs to be kept safe, accessible and possibly open.
 We build well-managed systems that meet all these requirements.